gos-qs/python-guide/python-installation.md

 pip install --upgrade pip==X.Y
 ```

 Before installing packages, we need to set up a Virtual Environment.
-All this really is is a folder that is separate to you global installs, and when you run python commands instead of searching the global packages it searches only in this folder.
-This means that you can install specific versions of programs in one V-Env without affecting the build of other V-Envs.
-Most of these are the same, but one of the most common is called venv and comes with python.
+This is really just a folder that separates your globally installed packages from your locally installed packages, and when you run python commands instead of searching the global packages location it first searches the location defined by the active virtual environment.
+This means that you can install specific versions of programs in one virtual environment without affecting the build of other virtual environments.
+Most of these venv-like programs work the same way, but one of the most common is called venv and comes with python.

 You can create a venv called 'my_venv' by issuing the command in CMD: